4strid/mouse-control.autohotkey/README.md

 _"How come I can't make my own keybindings >:I"_

 I like these ones.
-You can fork the repo or make a pull request if you want to set up managing an ini file :^)
+You can fork the repo to make your own, or make a pull request if you want to set up managing an ini file :^)

 #### The mouse moves too fast! (or too slow)